DillonKoch/Sports_Betting/README.md

 <a name="Data-Collection"></a>

 ## 1. Data Collection
 This project focuses on four leagues: NFL, NBA, NCAAF, NCAAB.

-The following sections describe how the data was scraped, and how to continue scraping new data as more games are played.
+The following sections describe how the data was collected.

 ### Team Names (ESPN)
-Different data sources often refer to the same team with different names, like "LA Lakers" and "Los Angeles Lakers".
-To merge these sources together, it's necessary for each dataset to use the same name.

 The [espn_teams.py](Scrapers/espn_teams.py) file scrapes team names from ESPN.
 These are treated as the official names in this project, and different names from other sources are adapted to match the ESPN names.